Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 ### Core
 The *core* module contains the Knot.x [verticles](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) without any example data or mock endpoints.
 See the [Configuration section](#configuration-1) for instructions on how to deploy the Knot.x core module.

-#### knotx-api
+#### knotx-common
-A module that defines the communication model used to send event-related messages via the Event Bus.
+A module that defines:

-#### knotx-launcher
+- the communication model used to send event-related messages via the Event Bus.
-A module consists of Knotx Starter Verticle, that supports starting verticles defined in the given configuration json.
+- Knotx Starter Verticle supporting verticles definition in the given configuration JSON and corresponding Vert.x launcher

 #### knotx-repository
 A module that contains the **repository** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
 The repository is responsible for fetching templates.